 Three Risky (and Uninformed) Mushroom Identification Assumptions

 - “If animals can eat the mushroom, it is safe.”
 This assumption is completely false.
-Some poisonous fungi do not make animals sick or ill but can be fatal for humans.
+Some poisonous fungi do not make animals sick but can be fatal for humans.

 - “A mushroom is safe for consumption if you can peel the cap.”
 That’s another risky and faulty thinking.
 The poisonous Death Cap mushroom is quite easy to peel.